About Us

 Our Workplace Risk Assessment

 As an aged care service provider in a highly regulated industry, Benetas considers the risk of modern slavery within its direct business operations to be relatively low.
-However Benetas recognises that through its supply chain, Benetas may be indirectly exposed to the risk of modern slavery and human trafficking.
+However, Benetas recognises that through its supply chain, Benetas may be indirectly exposed to the risk of modern slavery and human trafficking.

 Our Investment Funds Management Policy